itsAmeMario0o/bottle/documentation/USING.md

 Bottle scales well with minimal resources.
 You do not need a heavily provisioned kube environment to get started.

-If you are new to docker and kubernetes, you may want to try the kube support in docker and run the examples on your laptop.
+If you are new to containers, you may want to try the kube support in docker and run the examples on your laptop.

 ![Docker](images/docker.png)